National Pension Scheme, or NPS, is a government retirement plan. It’s run by PFRDA and backed by the central government.

 Final Takeaway

-The National Pension Scheme is one of the most popular government-backed schemes in India.
+The National Pension Scheme is one of the popular government-backed schemes in India.
 Being a voluntary retirement scheme, individuals can willfully plan their retirement income.
 The attractive NPS interest rate is yet another factor that influences people towards this scheme.
 Compared to various other investments, NPS offers stable returns and low-risk exposure.
 All you have to do is keep investing until retirement and then start receiving regular monthly income.

 NPS not only helps you create a retirement income but also builds a retirement corpus that can be utilised for various purposes.
 If you are also planning for an NPS account, now is the right time.
 Start planning a financially sound retirement today!